 Becket is the preeminent law firm protecting religious liberty since 1994.
-Below are ten of our most influential victories to date.
+Below are our most influential victories to date.

 Supreme Court Victories

 Little Sisters of the Poor in Zubik v.
 Burwell (2016)

 Unanimous Supreme Court protects nuns

 The Little Sisters of the Poor, a Catholic order of nuns who care for the elderly poor, were forced by the government’s HHS Mandate to choose between providing services, such as the week after pill, in their health plans in violation of their beliefs, or pay millions in IRS fines.
 A unanimous Supreme Court protected the Little Sisters from the fines, ordering the government to accommodate their beliefs and let them serve.